rails-girls-summer-of-code/RGSoC_slides/README.md

 How to go about this?
 Well... ```git clone``` this repo and use it for your own purposes.
 Or just download the files: example_slides.key or example_slides.pdf.

-We included all sponsors here, but for a lightning talk, the first slide with the platinum & gold sponsors is really really enough.
+IMPORTANT NOTE: We included all sponsors here, but for a lightning talk, the first slide with the platinum & gold sponsors is really really enough.

 Good luck! (or: break a leg!)